 The defect issue stems from the vehicle’s power relay assembly that is located under the rear seat, which also houses many of the electrical components.
 In some of these vehicles, the main relay might not have sufficient connection between its contacts.
 This leads to a situation where there is increased resistance and heat generation in the component.
 The heat generated may great enough to cause thermal damage to the rear seat and spark a fire in the process.
 It might also trigger a dashboard warning light or prevent the vehicle from starting.

 The recall may be handled in two different ways.
 If the power relay assembly shows no signs of heat damage, the dealer will simply replace the main relay.
 If damage is found, the dealership will replace the entire power relay assembly at no charge to consumers.
 Even if vehicle owners have already paid to have this particular issue fixed, Kia has a process in place for owners to seek reimbursement.
-Look out for a recall notice in the mail late November.
+Look out for a recall notice in the mail in late November.

 Dangers Posed by Car Fires